The Roadmap of My Life in Academia

 My journey began in Alamosa, CO, where I started my post-secondary education as a wildlife biology major at Adams State University.
 However, I soon realized that was not a desirable trajectory for me.
 Rather, while completing my general education requirements, I discovered the enjoyment of posing and answering questions about human behavior and its consequences through scientific inquiry – psychology.
 After several semesters of coursework, I also undertook a minor in Business Administration.
 While this minor was distinct, this discipline was one with many connections to psychology.

 Upon entering Idaho State University’s PhD program in Experimental Psychology, I began studying the accuracy of person perception with a goal to understand the practical value for organizations.
 Notably, in my comprehensive exam (an integrative theoretical paper) I suggested that an implicit assumption of most leadership theories is that successful leaders have accurate perceptions of their followers.
 Yet, empirical work on this fact is absent from the literature.
-Thus, I incorporate this into my research program.
+Thus, I have incorporated this into my program program of research.

-Nearing the end of my doctoral work, I am currently an Assistant Professor of Human Resource Development in the Organizational Learning & Performance Department at Idaho State University.
-This position is an ideal opportunity to combine my expertise in organizational issues and human behavior.
-Specifically, I will be teaching courses on the optimization of human capital and delving into topics such as leadership, workplace training and evaluation, and human resource development.
+Recently completing my doctoral work, I am currently an Assistant Professor of Human Resource Development in the Organizational Learning & Performance Department at Idaho State University.
+This temporary (i.e., non-tenure track) position is an ideal opportunity to combine my expertise in organizational issues and human behavior.
+Specifically, I teach courses on the optimization of human capital and delving into topics such as leadership, workplace training and evaluation, and human resource development.